Cessna 402: Civilian

 The Cessna 402 has proven to be very dependable over the years, which, along with its range and passenger capacity, has made it a popular choice for many small regional airlines worldwide.
 The aircraft are generally flown on short, thin routes to hubs where passengers can connect to higher density routes.

-The largest operator of the type is Cape Air, which as of June 2019 has a fleet of 88 Cessna 402s operating in the Caribbean, Micronesia and United States.
+The largest operator of the type is Cape Air, which as of March 2024 has a fleet of 64 Cessna 402s operating in the Caribbean, Micronesia and the United States.

 Military

-Accident
+Accidents and incidents

-American R&B singer Aaliyah died along with eight others, including the pilot, two hairstylists, a makeup artist, a bodyguard, and three record label professionals, when a Cessna 402B registered N8097W, crashed shortly after takeoff on August 25, 2001, around 6:50 p.m. local time, in Marsh Harbour, Abaco Islands, The Bahamas.
+American R&B singer Aaliyah died along with eight others, including the pilot, two hairstylists, a makeup artist, a bodyguard, and three record label professionals, when a Cessna 402B registered N8097W operated by Blackhawk International Airways, crashed shortly after takeoff on August 25, 2001, around 6:50 p.m. local time, in Marsh Harbour, Abaco Islands, The Bahamas.
 The main cause of the crash was determined to be an improperly loaded aircraft, which was approximately 700 lb over its maximum takeoff weight, with a center of gravity well aft of the envelope.
-Investigators discovered that the pilot, Luis Morales III, was unlicensed at the time of the crash and had traces of cocaine and alcohol in his system.
-Aaliyah's family later filed a wrongful death lawsuit against Blackhawk International Airways, which was settled out of court.
+Investigators discovered that the pilot, was unlicensed at the time of the crash and had traces of cocaine and alcohol in his system.
+Blackhawk surrendered its operating certificate to the FAA.
+Aaliyah's family later filed a wrongful death lawsuit against Blackhawk, which was settled out of court.

+On September 9, 2021, a Cessna 402C crashed after a failed a go-around attempt at Provincetown Municipal Airport.
+The plane was severely damaged but there were no casualties.

+On January 8, 2025, a Cessna 402C operated by Pacifica Aviation (officially Pacifica de Aviación) carrying ten people (two crew, eight passengers) flying from Juradó Airport to Medellín-Enrique Olaya Herrera Airport in Colombia crashed into a wooded mountainside, killing all on board.